Spring AI Integration

 null |

-Bean name of the ChatModel to use (for multi-model contexts) |
+Bean name of the ChatModel to use when multiple models are present |

 moderation-model-bean-name |